Why Kim Kardashian Hasn't Officially Filed for Divorce From Kanye West

 "She is doing her thing and he is doing his," a source shared with E!
 News in December.
 "She doesn't micromanage it or worry about it too much.
 She lets him go off and be who he is.
 It is what it is."

-Just last year, Kim and Kanye marked their fifth wedding anniversary by privately renewing their vows.
+Just last year, Kardashian and West marked their fifth wedding anniversary by privately renewing their vows.

+The SKIMS founder opened up about the ceremony on "Keeping Up With the Kardashians."

-Kim, 40, and Kanye, 43, took their years-long friendship to the next level shortly after her infamous, 72-day marriage to Kris Humphries crumbled back in 2011.
-A year and a half later, Kim and Kanye were preparing to welcome their first child together, North, who was born in June 2013.
+Kardashian, 40, and West, 43, took their years-long friendship to the next level shortly after her infamous, 72-day marriage to Kris Humphries crumbled back in 2011.
+A year and a half later, Kardashian and West were preparing to welcome their first child together, North, who was born in June 2013.

 Kim Kardashian & Kanye West: Romance Rewind

-Kanye orchestrated an over-the-top proposal for Kim, renting out AT&T Stadium in San Francisco to pop the question in front of their nearest and dearest.
+West orchestrated an over-the-top proposal for Kardashian, renting out AT&T Stadium in San Francisco to pop the question in front of their nearest and dearest.
 They'd go on to tie the knot in an equally as extravagant wedding ceremony in Florence.

-Through the ups and downs of their highly-publicized marriage, both Kim and Kanye remained unwavering in their loyalty to each other.
+Through the ups and downs of their highly-publicized marriage, both Kardashian and West remained unwavering in their loyalty to each other.